D3SOX/microg-play-store-workarounds/README.md

 remoteprovisioning.googleapis.com
 ```

-That allowlist is empirical and can become stale.
-The full routing policy and caveats are documented in the privacy module README.
+This allowlist comes from observed behavior and can become stale.
+The privacy module README documents the full routing policy and its limits.

-## Paid / Play-protected app provenance
+## Paid and Play-protected app provenance

-After replacing FakeStore with the real Store, some legitimately owned apps can still remember an old install source.
+After you replace FakeStore with the real Store, some legitimately owned apps can still retain an old install source.

-The tested cases showed that these can independently matter:
+The tested cases showed that these fields and states can fail independently:

 ```text
 installerPackageName